AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/the-engagement-dashboard.md

 >[!TIP]
 >
->Check out the&nbsp; [engagement stream performance report](engagement-stream-performance-report.md)&nbsp;for more detailed statistics.
+>Check out the  [engagement stream performance report](engagement-stream-performance-report.md) for more detailed statistics.

 ## Understand the Exhaustion Widget {#understand-the-exhaustion-widget}